ewolff/microservice-istio/HOW-TO-RUN.md

 ## Kiali

 [Kiali](https://www.kiali.io/) is a tool to visualize the dependencies between microservices.
-It generates a
+It generates a graph and also adds some basic metrics to the graph.
+You can use the shell script `kiali.sh` to start a proxy Istio's Kiali installation.
+Then you can open the Kiali console at http://localhost:20001/ .
+For the default installation, the user name is admin and the password is admin, too.

 ## Logging